Welcome

 SQE1 Syllabus

-For SQE1, you must understand the practical steps involved in forming a registered company.
-This includes knowing the necessary documentation, the information required by Companies House, and the consequences of incorporation.
-You will likely need to identify correct procedures or required information in client scenarios.
+For SQE1, you are required to understand the practical steps involved in forming a registered company, including the necessary documentation, the information required by Companies House, and the consequences of incorporation, and to identify correct procedures or required information in client scenarios, with a focus on the following syllabus points:

 • The distinction between incorporation by registration and other methods.